Are you planning to use Sherwin Williams Morning Fog paint for your home interior walls, cabinets, exterior or furniture painting project?

 When there is ample natural or artificial light falling, it might turn out to be even lighter.
-Let’s say like Olympus White or Lazy Gray colors.
+Let’s say like Olympus White (see my review of Olympus White here) or Lazy Gray colors.

 Unlike darker hues, you get a benefit of using this shade in mid-sized as well as larger-sized rooms as they will eventually make your space seem brighter.